astei/astei/README.md

 ### Hi there 👋

 My name is Andrew Steinborn.
 I'm a computer science student and ☕ enthusiast.
-Most of my work has been with Minecraft, but I've dabbled in some other stuff too.
+Most of my work has been with Minecraft, but of course I've dabbled in some other stuff too.

-✍️ I'm currently working on [Velocity](https://www.velocitypowered.com), [Crafthead](https://crafthead.net) and some other projects.
+✍️ I'm currently working on [Velocity](https://velocitypowered.com), [Crafthead](https://crafthead.net) and some other projects.
+I am also as of February 2020 a developer with [Noxcrew](https://noxcrew.com).

-🌱 I'm currently looking to learn Rust and improve my web design and development skills.
+🌱 I'm currently looking to learn Rust and Kotlin.

 💬 Outside of development and web design, I love to play video games, talk about history, write some creative fiction, read speculative fiction, science fiction, and non-fiction books (mostly history), and listen to music (I'm a well-listened man!)